idvorkin/idvorkin.github.io/_d/manager-book-appendix.md

 - **Peter Principle** - People will rise till they become incompetent
 - **Parkinson's Law of Triviality - (Bike Shedding)** Members of an organization give disproportionate weight to trivial issues.
 A nuclear power plant funding committee focus most time on how to paint the bike shed since it's easy, and they feel they are providing value
 - **Yak Shaving** - Not a law but a great term for when you go down the [rabbit hole](https://americanexpress.io/yak-shaving/) going several steps away from the task at hand (a common cause for the delay in Parkinson's Law)

+### How you need to communicate differently

+From Ian Tien:

+When you're promoted, you have more power and less dexterity.

+You have to be more careful about what you say and how you say it, because the risk of misinterpretation can materially increase.

+With each promotion, imagine putting on an additional pair of gloves.
+So managers get driving gloves, directors get ski gloves, VP/C-Suite get boxing gloves, and a CEO gets cheer-leading pom-poms.

+This represents the increased complexity of communication in your new role, because you have more power.

+When you're in meetings, in channels, or on email, you need to think about how everyone around you will process what you say as a manager/director/exec.

+The most dangerous thing you can do is the "ah shucks, I'm the same person I always was..." because that's not how the organization will view you, and you can create all sorts of unintended consequences.

+You have more power.
+Be responsible with it.

 ### Analogies to be fleshed out